darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

  provide the same general functionality (although other properties may still cause incompatibilities)
  Identifier: **BBNPortFunctionality**

- * Port Sample Rates - The formatting of this is still being scoped out in the following [Issue](https://git.isis.vanderbilt.edu/SwRI/BBN/bbn-immortals/issues/50)
+ * Port Sample Rates - There are some issues inserting this into a graph in an optimal format as per this [issue](https://git.isis.vanderbilt.edu/SwRI/BBN/bbn-immortals/issues/50).
+Currently, we are reading it in as the workaround I stated at the end of this [comment](https://git.isis.vanderbilt.edu/SwRI/bbn-immortals/issues/50#note_3435).

  * Port Data Length - The length of that data being sent by the port.
-Identifier: **BBNDataLength**
+Identifier: **DataLength**

  * DAU Monetary Cost - The cost to utilize a replacement DAU.
 This is used to provide an optimal solution.
 Identifier: **BBNDauMonetaryCost**

  * DAU Opportunity Cost - To be discussed further.
 Identifier: **BBNDauOpportunityCost**

+ * Excitation Port Presence - As indicated in [this](https://git.isis.vanderbilt.edu/SwRI/bbn-immortals/issues/55)
+   issue it has been decided to simply use a flag to associate excitation ports.
+This is optional, and the absense indicates no excitation port is present.
+Identifier: **ExcitationPortIsPresent**

 ### Pre-Evaluation Metadata Format